herotechcourse/kotlin-racingcar-precourse/README.md

 ## Feature Checklist

 ### Input Handling
-- [ ] Prompt user for comma-separated car names.
+- [x] Prompt user for comma-separated car names.
-- [ ] Validate car names:
+- [x] Validate car names:
-    - [ ] Names must not be empty.
+  - [x] Names must not be empty.
-    - [ ] Names must not exceed 5 characters.
+  - [x] Names must not exceed 5 characters.
-    - [ ] No duplicate names allowed.
-- [ ] Prompt user for number of rounds.
+- [x] Prompt user for number of rounds.
-- [ ] Validate that the number of rounds is a positive integer.
+- [x] Validate that the number of rounds is a positive integer.
-- [ ] Throw `IllegalArgumentException` and terminate if input is invalid.
+- [x] Throw `IllegalArgumentException` and terminate if input is invalid.

 ---